ChaseYaoCong/main/docs/DeveloperGuide.md

 #### Use case: UC01 - Usage Instructions
 **MSS**

-1. User want to view all the available commands in the application.
+1. User wants to view all the available commands in the application.
-2. Application show a list of available commands and instructions for all commands.
+2. Application shows a list of available commands and instructions for all commands.
 Use Case ends

 #### Use case : UC02 - Add task

 **MSS**

-1. User request to add new tasks with its details.
+1. User requests to add new tasks with its details.
-2. Application add the task with specified details.
+2. Application adds the task with specified details.
-3. Application display successful message.
+3. Application displays successful message.
 Use case ends.

 **Extensions**
 1a.
-User specify with start date and end date.
+User specifies to add without any date.

 > 1a1.
-User specify invalid date format.
+User specifies an invalid command syntax.
 Application shows an error message.
 Use case ends.

 1b.
-User specify with deadline.
+User specifies a deadline.

 > 1b1.
-User specify invalid date deadline format.
+User specifies an invalid date deadline format.
 Application shows an error message.
 Use case ends.

 <!--@@author A0139922Y -->
 #### Use case : UC03 - Add Event

 **MSS**

-1. User request to add new events with its details.
+1. User requests to add new events with its details.
-2. Application add the events with specified details.
+2. Application adds the events with specified details.
-3. Application display successful message.
+3. Application displays successful message.
 Use case ends.

 **Extensions**
 1a.
-User specify with start date and end date.
+User specifies a start date and end date.

 > 1a1.
-User specify invalid date format.
+User specifies an invalid date format.
 Application shows an error message.
 Use case ends.

 1b.
-User specify with a single date.
+User specifies a deadline.

+> 1b1.
+User specifies an invalid date deadline format.
->   Application shows an error message.
+Application shows an error message.
 Use case ends.

 #### Use case : UC04 - Find with specific keyword

 **MSS**

-1. User request to find task with specific keyword.
+1. User requests to find tasks with specific keyword/specific keywords.
-2. Application show the list of task that its names & tag containing the specific keyword.
+2. Application shows the list of tasks contains the specific keyword in its name or tag.
 Use case ends.

 **Extensions**
 2a.
 The list is empty.
 > 2a1.
-Application show an error message.
+Application shows an error message.
 Use case ends.

 2b.
 User did not provided any keyword
 > 2b1.
-Application show an error message.
+Application shows an error message.
 Use case ends.

 2c.
-User specify with start date and end date
+User specifies a start date and end date
 > 2c1.
-User specify invalid date format for either start or end date.
+User specifies an invalid date format for either start or end date.
 Application shows an error message.
 Use case ends.

 2d.
-User specify with a single date
+User specifies a single date
 > 2d1.
-User specify invalid date format.
+User specifies invalid date format.
 Application shows an error message.
 Use case ends.